Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation: More Related Works

 \subsection{Frame-Aware Video Diffusion Model}

 Frame-aware video diffusion model (FVDM) \cite{liu2024redefining} is a parallel line of research to reconstruct the paradigm for video diffusion models, by enabling independent temporal evolution for each frame.
-This paradigm shift addresses fundamental shortcomings in conventional VDMs by enhancing the model's capacity to capture fine-grained temporal dependencies without the constraints of synchronized evolution.

 The vectorized timestep approach enables unprecedented flexibility across multiple video generation tasks, including T2V, I2V, start-end frames, video extension, and so on, all within a single unified framework.
-Unlike conventional approaches that require extensive fine-tuning and destructive architectural modifications, the FVDM-based paradigm demonstrates strong zero-shot capabilities across diverse scenarios, while only using minor finetuning to adapt the model to support VTV.
-Project Pusa-Mochi (V0.5) \cite{Liu2025pusa,genmo2024mochi} have initially demonstrated the practical viability of this approach.
-Further in this work, Pusa-Wan (V1.0) achieves remarkable efficiency gains with training costs reduced to mere 500 dollars from above $100K$ of Wan-I2V, while outperforming it on Vbench-I2V.
+Unlike conventional approaches that require extensive destructive architectural modifications and retraining, FVDM demonstrates strong zero-shot capabilities across diverse temporal conditioning scenarios with its PTSS training strategy.
+In this work, Pusa-Wan (V1.0) further extends FVDM to an industrial scale and proposes a dedicated VTA strategy and post-training method, achieving remarkable efficiency gains with finetuning costs reduced to mere \$500 from above $100K$ of Wan-I2V, while outperforming it on Vbench-I2V.

-The FVDM framework represents a fundamental departure from previous temporal modeling approaches, offering a solution that can perform both directional generation tasks (like autoregressive models) and bidirectional temporal reasoning tasks that autoregressive approaches cannot handle.
+The FVDM/Pusa framework represents a fundamental departure from previous temporal modeling approaches, offering a solution that can perform both directional generation tasks (like autoregressive models) and bidirectional temporal reasoning tasks that autoregressive approaches cannot handle.
 This unified capability, combined with the demonstrated computational efficiency and strong empirical results, positions this approach as a promising direction for next-generation video diffusion models.